DeltaPhi0/Projects/website/README.md

 I modified my host's **UFW** to ensure:

 * **Internal routing only**: Nginx is restricted to internal Docker network traffic.
 * **No open ports**: Since I use a Cloudflare Tunnel, I have **0 open ports** on my router.
-This effectively "cloaks" my home IP from potential botnets and scanners.
+This effectively hides my home IP from potential botnets and scanners.

 ### 5. SSL and edge security
 * **Domain**: Secured a free community TLD via `eu.org`.